-It is designed to be expandable, so you can use several of them in your home.
+Mesh network gear is designed to be expandable, so you can use several of them in your home.
 It can also handle multiple devices, meaning you can stream in the living room and kitchen while someone games in the basement - and there should be no Wi-Fi congestion or a contest for bandwidth.

 How does the Google Wifi mesh network work?

 Once done, you will get Wi-Fi signal everywhere, from your bathroom to your basement.
-Think of Google Wifi as an expandable system for better coverage.
+Think of Google Nest Wifi as an expandable system for better coverage.
 Instead of one router, multiple routers work together to deliver fast network throughout your home.

 It essentially offers mesh network-like coverage so avoids black spots in your connectivity.
 And because of the way the mesh network works, it's the routers that work out which one of them your device needs to be connected to in order to continue that seamless connectivity.

 So if you're moving upstairs, or to the back of the house, you shouldn't experience a drop in coverage and you won't need to manually select the secondary node in your phone's Wi-Fi settings menu.